startling/small-linux/small_linux.md

 and poke around in `make menuconfig`; when you're done, exit and save your configuration.

-> __Side note__: the thing to do here would be to configure busybox to compile statically.
+> __Side note__: the thing to do here would be to configure Busybox to compile statically.
 I can't get it to do that, though; my compilation fails with a
 >
 > ```
 > collect2: ld returned 1 exit status